 To increase your chances of approval, it helps to know the procedure to follow before, during and after the small business loan application process.
 Read on to learn the 10 steps to take when you’re ready to get started.

 1. Know Your Options When Applying for Small Business Loans

 Today, there are more small business lending opportunities than ever before.
 As you begin this journey, take the time to understand all of the ones available to you.
-Different loans will vary depending on their term length, lending amount, and specific terms.
+Different loans will vary depending on their interest rates, amount, and terms.

 A few of the most common types of small business loans include:

 - Accounts receivable financing